Best Travel Insurance for Families

 Trip Cancellation: Protects Your Prepaid Investment

-Trip cancellation reimburses prepaid expenses if you can't travel due to illness, injury, death of a relative, severe weather, or mandatory evacuation orders.
-If your child develops strep throat the day before departure, you'll get back your flights, hotels, rental cars, and prepaid activities.
+Trip cancellation reimburses prepaid expenses if you can't travel because of illness, injury, death of a relative, severe weather or mandatory evacuation orders.
+If your child develops strep throat the day before departure, you'll get back your flights, hotels, rental cars and prepaid activities.
 Most policies cover 100% of prepaid expenses.

 Recommended minimum: Full trip cost